Dirklionheart/ERASkillup/README.md

 You can still use the commands below

-	--this tool is set it and forget it you can leave it running for hours as long as se does not log you out it will keep running--
-	1.)place "skillup.lua" in your normal gearswap folder(where all your job files are) 2.)then us "gs l skillup.lua" to load this skill up in to gearswap 3.) on lines 22 and 25 of this file you can put in you wind and string instruments
+	--this tool is set it and forget it you can leave it running for hours-- 1.)place "skillup.lua" in your normal gearswap folder(where all your job files are) 2.)then us "gs l skillup.lua" to load this skill up in to gearswap 3.) on lines 22 and 25 of this file you can put in you wind and string instruments